HL7/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 2023-06-16       OTHER-2488         Joanie Harper                Fixed spelling of narrative per the Jira ticket https://jira.hl7.org/browse/OTHER-2488
 2023-08-02		All Usecase updates	Rob M				         Updated the entirew document using DICOm file from Steven N. Issues above are included.
 2023-08-14                          Joanie Harper                Updated some numbering and spacing.

--->
+2023-08-28       OTHER-2548         Joanie Harper                Updated Intro and Use Case description -->
 ### Introduction & Use Case Description

-This use case illustrates DICOM Sex and Gender encoding, including: admission, patient prep, examination, post processing and reporting for a PET/CT examination order.
-In this use case, there are three instances of Sex Parameter for Clinical Use (SPCU).
-First, the ordering physician provides instructions for interpreting lab values within a SPCU comment.
-In the second SPCU, a post-processing AI (Artifical Intelligence) application utilizes the Sex Assigned at Birth for the basis of reference values.
-Third, the radiologist determines the appropriate sex to use based on the patient's body composition for a Standard Uptake Value (SUV) calculation.
-A patient with EHR SPCU of “female-typical” and a EHR Gender Identity of “male gender identity” checks-in for a PET/CT examination.
+This use case illustrates DICOM Sex and Gender encoding, including: admission, patient prep, examination, post processing and reporting for a PET/CT examination order.<br>
+In this use case, there are three instances of Sex Parameter for Clinical Use (SPCU):<br>
+Instance 1:  The ordering physician provides instructions for interpreting lab values within a SPCU comment. <br>
+Instance 2:  A post-processing AI (Artifical Intelligence) application utilizes the Sex Assigned at Birth for the basis of reference values. <br>
+Instance 3:  The radiologist determines the appropriate sex to use based on the patient's body composition for a Standard Uptake Value (SUV) calculation. <br>
+A patient with EHR SPCU of “Apply female-typical setting or reference range” and a EHR Gender Identity of “male gender identity” checks-in for a PET/CT examination.
 The examination is performed, the patient’s demographics are updated, and the report is delivered.

 The DICOM (Digital Imaging and COmmunications in Medicine) Standard attributes in this use case are not, at time of publication of this Implementation Guide, normative, and details in DICOM are still being defined in Supplement 233.
 Readers interested in participating in development of DICOM Sex and Gender encoding, please contact the [DICOM Secretariat](mailto:dicom@dicomstandard.org).